google/uncertainty-baselines/baselines/cifar/README.md

 1. __cNLL/cA/cCE__.
 Negative-log-likelihood, accuracy, and calibration error on [CIFAR-10-C](https://arxiv.org/abs/1903.12261); we apply the same corruptions to produce a CIFAR-100-C. `c` stands for corrupted.
 Results take the mean across corruption intensities and corruption types.

+## Model Checkpoints
+We plan to release the best-performaing checkpoints for all methods (work in progress).
+These checkpoints were trained on the combined training and validation set, using hyperparameters selected from the best validation performance.

+### Hyper-deep ensembles
+We used a random split of 95% of the original training data (consisting of 50,000 examples) as training set and the remaining 5% for validation.
+We use a backbone Wide ResNet 28-10 and a backbone ResNet-20 model.
+To construct the hyper-deep ensembles we first considered the best performing hyperparameters of the deterministic model as the starting point.
+We then trained 100 new models replacing the block-wise $\ell_2$-regularization parameters and label smoothing parameter with randomly drawn values for the same number of epochs.
+We constructed an ensemble of $k$ models by optimizing the ensemble performance on the validation set.
+In the stratification phase the final ensemble was re-trained on the full dataset, i.e., the combined training and validation data.
+More details on the training and evaluation procedure can be found in [Wenzel et al., 2020](https://arxiv.org/abs/2006.13570).
+For more details on the model, see the accompanying [Model Card](./model_card.md).
+The checkpoints can be browsed [here](insert).
+TODO(florianwenzel): Insert checkpoints path.

 ## CIFAR-10 Related Results

 We note results in the literature below.
 Note there are differences in the setup